Nicholas Kristof: Career

 After joining The New York Times in 1984, initially covering economics, Kristof worked as a correspondent for the company in Los Angeles, Hong Kong, Beijing, and Tokyo.
 He rose to be associate managing editor of The New York Times, responsible for Sunday editions.
 His columns have often focused on global health, poverty, and gender issues in the developing world.
 In particular, since 2004 he has written dozens of columns about Darfur and visited the area 11 times.

-Kristof's biography says he has traveled to more than 150 countries.
+As of 2008, Kristof had visited 140 countries.
 Jeffrey Toobin of CNN and The New Yorker, a Harvard classmate, has said: "I'm not surprised to see him emerge as the moral conscience of our generation of journalists.
 I am surprised to see him as the Indiana Jones of our generation of journalists."

 Bill Clinton said of Kristof in September 2009:

 "There is no one in journalism, anywhere in the United States at least, who has done anything like the work he has done to figure out how poor people are actually living around the world, and what their potential is.
 So every American citizen who cares about this should be profoundly grateful that someone in our press establishment cares enough about this to haul himself all around the world to figure out what's going on. ...
 I am personally in his debt, as are we all."

 Kristof was a member of the board of overseers of Harvard University, where he was chief marshal of commencement for his 25th reunion.
 He is a member of the board of trustees of the Association of American Rhodes Scholars.
 Joyce Barnathan, president of the International Center for Journalists, said in a 2013 statement: "Nick Kristof is the conscience of international journalism."